bandrewfox/exprdb_docs/INSTALL.docker.md

 ### Add feature info

-Browse the remote connections on the demo server and download the uniprot human and mouse sessions.
+From your app, browse the datasets on the demo server and download the uniprot human and mouse sessions.
 On your new app, open those sessions and in the "Load Data" section, select "feature_info.txt"

 ### Add expression datasets

-Browse the remote connections on the demo server and find the sessions you would like to add to your app.
+From your app, browse the data on the demo server and find the sessions you would like to add to your app.
 On your new app, open those sessions and load the data from the "Load Data" section.
 Currently, large datasets like TCGA and single cell ones are too big, and so I need to fix the approach I use.